Violet L. Fisher

 Violet L. Fisher is a retired bishop in The United Methodist Church, elected and consecrated to the Episcopacy in 2000.

-Born August 29, 1939, Bishop Violet L. Fisher graduated from Bowie State University with a BS in 1962.
+Born August 29, 1939, Entered into eternal rest as trailblazer on November 17, 2025 at the age of 86.
+Bishop Violet L. Fisher graduated from Bowie State University with a BS in 1962.
 She received a M. Ed. from George Washington University in 1978.
 She attained a D. D., Baltimore College of Bible in 1984 and also received an M. Div., Eastern Baptist Theological Seminary in 1988.

 Violet Fisher has one son, Marcus.
+She taught in public schools in Virginia and Maryland as an English Teacher for 22 years.
 She was the first African-American woman to be elected to the episcopacy in the Northeast Jurisdiction of the United Methodist Church.
 She served as Bishop of the Western and North Central New York Annual Conference from 2000 to 2008.